tonysm/rich-text-laravel/README.md

 }
 ```

-Then this will convert this:
+Then caster will parse the HTML content and minify it for storage.
+Essentially, it will convert this image attachment:

 ```php
 $post->update([